Tim-Parks-Lynch/Microservices-Ticketing-App/1_Learning Area - Notes/auth setup.md

 * If skaffold does not detect changes go to your package.json file inside of the auth directory and put in the following for the 'start' script:
  * ts-node-dev --poll src/index.ts
+* We modify the host file on our main machine for this example to work.
+If you don't know how to do this without messing up your computer please jump to the portion about leveraging a cloud environment for development (this will cost money).
+You modify the host file at your own risk, if you don't know how to do it successfully there are tutorials online but make sure you follow one that is trustworthy.

 ## Starting